italia/spid-sp-test/README.md

 spid-sp-test is:

+- able to test a SAML2 SPID Metadata file or http url
+- able to test a SAML2 SPID AuthnRequest file or or http url
+- able to test ACS behaviour, how a SP replies to a SAML2 Response
+- able to dump the responses sent to an ACS and the HTML of the SP's response
+- able to handle Attributes to send in Responses or test configurations of the Responses via json configuration files
+- able to configure response template with Jinja2
+- able to get new test-suite via multiple json files
+- fully integrable in CI
+- able to export a detailed report in json format, in stdout or in a file

+Generally it's:

 - extremely faster in execution time than spid-saml-check
 - extremely easy to setup
-- able to test a SAML2 SPID Metadata file
-- able to test a SAML2 SPID AuthnRequest
-- able to test ACS behaviour, how a SP reply to a SAML2 Response
-- able to dump the response sent to an ACS and the HTML of the SP's response
-- able to handle Attributes to send in Responses or test configurations of the Responses via json configuration files
-- integrable in CI
-- able to export a detailed report in json format, in stdout or in a file.

 ![example](gallery/example2.gif)